oneapi-src/oneDPL/documentation/library_guide/parallel_api/dynamic_selection_api.rst

 User-Facing APIs
 ----------------

-The main header for dynamic selection features is ``dynamic_selection``.
+The main header for dynamic device selection features is ``dynamic_selection``.
 Including this header file brings in all of the algorithms, scoring policies, schedulers and property support.

 .. code:: cpp